 1. Go to your profile and look for the tweet you want to pin.

 2. Click on the three dots on the left side beside your username

 3. Choose “Pin to profile”

 Twitter does not allow pinning other users’ tweets on your profile.
 However, if you will retweet other users’ tweets with a comment — also known as Quote tweet, you will be able to pin the tweet with your comment on your profile.

-Follow these steps to pin your tweet on 2022
+Follow these steps to pin your tweet:

 1. Open your Twitter application